Differentiable monotonicity-preserving schemes for discontinuous Galerkin methods on arbitrary meshes: Introduction

 \section{Introduction}

-The transport problem is one of many problems that might satisfy a maximum principal (MP) or a positivity property.
+The transport problem is one of many problems that might satisfy a maximum principle (MP) or a positivity property.
 However, its numerical discretization may violate these properties at the discrete level.
 These violations arise in the form of local spurious oscillations near sharp layers of the solution.
-Such oscillations break the MP of the continuous problem according to which the maximum and the minimum of the solution are on the boundary of the domain when there is no source force in the steady case; they are bounded by the boundary and the initial solution extrema in the transient case.
+Such oscillations break the MP of the continuous problem. \JB{For steady problems with no source term, the MP implies that the extrema of the solution are on the boundary of the domain}; they are bounded by the boundary and the initial solution extrema in the transient case.

-Schemes that satisfy a discrete maximum principle (DMP) based on explicit time integration combined with finite volumes or discontinuous Galerkin (dG) methods are already well understood (see, e.g., \cite{leveque_book_2002}).
-For implicit time integration, several methods have been developed for continuous Galerkin (cG) finite element space discretization such that the numerical solution inherits the MP property \cite{mizukami_petrov-galerkin_1985,burman_nonlinear_2002,burman_stabilized_2005,burman_edge_2004,burman_nonlinear_2007,badia_discrete_2015,burman_monotonicity_2015,dmitri_kuzmin_new_2015,barrenechea_2016,kuzmin_gradient-based_2016,barrenechea_analysis_2016,badia_monotonicity-preserving_2016}, based on the introduction of \emph{artificial diffusion}.
-This kind of methods consists of adding an \emph{a priori} computed diffusion in order to control some properties of the operator associated to the discrete problem.
-Instead, the situation is much less understood for the dG space discretization of steady problems and transient problems with implicit time integration.
-An attempt to develop implicit DMP-preserving dG schemes has been proposed in \cite{badia_discrete_2015}, but even though a DMP enjoying artificial diffusion method can be constructed for the 1D problem, the extension to the multi-dimensional case fails to enjoy such property.
+\JB{ Many authors have focused on developing accurate schemes that inherit the MP at the discrete level, i.e. discrete maximum principle (DMP) preserving schemes.
+To this end, several approaches have been used.
+In the case of explicit time integration combined with finite volumes or discontinuous Galerkin (dG) methods, the schemes are usually based on either slope or flux limiters, or special reconstruction algorithms.
+These methods are widely present in literature and already well understood (see, e.g., \cite{leveque_book_2002}). }